zogzog/cubicweb/doc/tutorials/advanced/part02_security.rst

 * add a `visibility` attribute on `Folder`, `File` and `Comment`, which may be one of the value explained above
-* add a `may_be_read_by` relation from `Folder`, `File` and `Comment` to `users`,

-  which will define who can see the entity
+* add a `may_be_read_by` relation from `Folder`, `File` and `Comment` to `users`, which will define who can see the entity

-* security propagation will be done in hook.
+* security propagation will be done in hooks

 So the first thing to do is to modify my cube's :file:`schema.py` to define those
 relations: